vlajos/misspell-fixer/README.md

 ### Sample usage

 Without arguments, the script will not change anything and its output is minimal.
-Its return value can be used to detect if it found any typos.
+Its return value can be used to detect whether it found any typos or not.

     $ misspell-fixer target